chef/chef-web-docs/themes/docs-new/layouts/shortcodes/chef_solo_environments.md

-An environment is defined using JSON or the the Chef Language (Ruby). chef-solo will look for environments in `/var/chef/environments`, but this location can be modified by changing the setting for `environment_path` in solo.rb.
+An environment is defined using JSON or the Ruby DSL. chef-solo will look for environments in `/var/chef/environments`, but this location can be modified by changing the setting for `environment_path` in solo.rb.
 For example, the following setting in solo.rb: